deondrae4088/customer_banking/README.md

 # customer_banking
 # I had to use ChatGPT to help me.
 # I ran my code in the customer_banking.py file
 # I have a screenshot of the code I ran.
+It is the screenshot.png file